nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Future work
 Only simple methods of estimating the missing information is used by `NutritionCalculator`.
 We can allow the user the weight the split of missing nutritional values differently (it is currently all weighed equally and split by calorie contribution).
 This ought to be performed by the `Calculator` component since that is its main role.
 However, due to the fascade pattern being used in this implementation, the difficulty to add this feature is increased: in order to maintain the status of `FoodList` being non-dependent on the other components, it is recommended that functions to split the nutrients be passed to FoodManager instead (i.e. use a functional paradigm).

+Additionally, storage of the `FoodList` should support the storage and retrieval of such missing values.
+Currently, only the estimated versions of the Foods are stored, and information on its status as a Food  that had missing values (an `OptionalFood`) is lost.

 #### Design Considerations